anytizer/ocunit/README.md

 # Contribution

-If you have a specific idea on how OCUnit (Test scripts for OpenCart based on PHPUnit) should run, fork the project and submit your test cases.
+If you have a specific idea on how OCUnit (Test scripts for OpenCart based on PHPUnit) should function, fork the project and submit your test cases.
 Or, mention your issue to @anytizer.

-In general, these test scripts are merchant oriented.
+In general, these test scripts are merchant oriented, rather than testing the OpenCart itself.

 # Made with